civanescu/FolderSync/README.md

-Synchronizes two folders: source and replica.
+#### Synchronizes two folders: source and replica.

 * The program should maintain a full, identical copy of source folder at replica folder.
-Solve the test task by writing a program in Python.
 * Synchronization must be one-way: after the synchronization content of the replica folder should be modified to exactly match content of the source folder;